AY2526S1-CS2103T-T14-3/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed restaurant directory.
 * The index **must be a positive integer** (1, 2, 3, …​).

+Examples:
+* `mark 1` marks the 1st restaurant as visited.
+* `mark 3` marks the 3rd restaurant as visited.

 <br>

 ### Unmarking a restaurant: `unmark`